Marc Rebillet: Online streaming

-During the COVID-19 pandemic, Rebillet's tour of Australia and New Zealand was cancelled and subsequently rescheduled for early 2021.
-In place of the cancelled shows, he scheduled four free live stream shows on Twitch named for four cities on the cancelled tour.
-He called this collection of shows the "Quarantine Livestream Tour", with the first show attracting over 1.57 million viewers and raising over $34,000 for coronavirus-related charity.
-Explaining why he chose to begin streaming on Twitch, Rebillet told The Verge, "I’m just trying to survive, and Twitch has the highest earning potential for livestreams."
+During the COVID-19 pandemic, Rebillet's tour of Australia and New Zealand was canceled and subsequently rescheduled for early 2021.
+In place of the canceled shows, he scheduled four free live stream shows on Twitch named for four cities on the canceled tour.
+He called the collection of shows the "Quarantine Livestream Tour," with the first show attracting over 1.57 million viewers and raising over $34,000 for coronavirus-related charity.
+Explaining why he chose the streaming platform, Rebillet told The Verge, "I'm just trying to survive, and Twitch has the highest earning potential for livestreams."

-Also related to the pandemic, Rebillet recorded a song, called "Essential Workers Anthem", dedicated to essential workers, to thank them for their work.
+Also related to the pandemic, Rebillet recorded a song, called "Essential Workers Anthem," dedicated to essential workers, to thank them for their work.
 Discussing the song for the Boston Herald, Jed Gottlieb wrote that "the tune he built in a minute had more moxie and magic than anything on the recent lo-fi network TV concerts".

-On December 9 2020, in anticipation of hitting one million YouTube subscribers, Rebillet streamed live during and after hitting the milestone.
+On December 9, 2020, in anticipation of hitting one million YouTube subscribers, Rebillet streamed live during and after hitting the milestone.
 He used the stream as an opportunity to donate to multiple charities.

-Rebillet has performed streams with Erykah Badu, Reggie Watts, Emily King, DJ Premier, Brady Watt, Flying Lotus, Madison McFerrin, Harry Mack, and Wayne Brady.
+He has performed streams with Erykah Badu, Reggie Watts, Emily King, DJ Premier, Brady Watt, Flying Lotus, Madison McFerrin, Harry Mack, and Wayne Brady.

 In June 2021, Rebillet starred in a television commercial for German supermarket chain Edeka.
 The lighthearted commercial shows him creating music in the market by playing the produce and food products as musical instruments.
 As of August 2021, Rebillet has 11.8 million online streams of his music, more than 2 million YouTube subscribers, and over 127 million YouTube views.

 Rebillet was the host of a biweekly series "We've Got Company" that streamed on Twitch in early 2022, featuring Rebillet along with musical guests.
-Guests during the first season included Wyclef Jean, Tokimonsta, Alison Wonderland, Reggie Watts and Tenacious D.
+Guests during the first season included Erykah Badu, Wyclef Jean, Tokimonsta, Alison Wonderland, Reggie Watts and Tenacious D.